Mental Health vs. Mental Illness

 Supporting Someone with Mental Health Challenges

 Watching a loved one who struggles with their mental health can be hard and heartbreaking.
 It’s confusing to figure out what to say or do.
 You just want to help but aren’t sure how.
+You can show compassionate support by:- Listening without judgment.
+Allow them to speak freely.
+This isn't the time to give advice or minimize what they’re going through.

 - Let them know you’ve noticed changes and express concern.
 A simple, “I’ve been thinking about you” or “you’re not alone” can go a long way.